 Two reference frames and rod/slot movements for a collision

 The coordinate systems are oriented such that both the xA-axis and the xB-axes are aligned with the constant vector ν of the frames’ relative velocity.
 The y-axes are perpendicular to the x-axes.
-I.e. the yA-axes is parallel to the yB-axis.
+I.e., the yA-axes is parallel to the yB-axis.

 The vector of the frames’ relative velocity has a component in x-direction, only: Seen from frame A, frame B moves horizontally with a negative constant velocity –νx.
-There is no relative vertical motion between the frames A and B.
+There is no relative vertical motion between our frames A and B.

 Illustration 1: Vertically moving rod and horizontally moving slot seen from frame A at time tA = –h/vy